Key Information About Pancreatic Cancer

 These acquired gene mutations sometimes result from exposure to cancer-causing chemicals.
 One of the main drivers behind pancreatic cancer is the KRAS oncogene.

-Half of all new cases of pancreatic cancer are diagnosed in people aged 75 or over.
+Half of all new cases of this dangerous malignancy are diagnosed in people aged 75 or over.

 Obesity, smoking, pancreatitis and diabetes are other risk factors for pancreatic cancer.